xiayu3333/escapegamediy.github.io/README.md

 ## Features

 - Input a set of letters to generate possible words.
-- Words are sorted by length, with shorter words appearing first.
+- Generated words are sorted by length, with shorter words appearing first.
+Words of the same length are sorted alphabetically.
-- Words of the same length are sorted alphabetically.
+- Generated words can be filted by length or by letter.

 ## Usage